Charles Cowper: Fourth ministry

 Cowper's party won the February 1865 election and he became Premier for the fourth time, but he had difficulty in maintaining control of the Assembly.
 In January 1866 Martin and Parkes, who had returned from London, defeated him and he resigned his seat to look after his private interests in February 1867.

 Fifth ministry

 In the December 1869 election, he recontested East Sydney unsuccessfully, but was elected to represent Liverpool Plains.
 Cowper was Premier for the last time in January 1870 and was appointed Agent-General for New South Wales in London at the end of that year.

+Death

 He died in London on 19 October 1875 and was survived by Lady Cowper and children.
 He is buried in a family grave on the western side of Highgate Cemetery.

 Honours

-Cowper was made a Commander of the Order of St Michael and St George (CMG) in 1869, and a Knight Commander of the Order of St Michael and St George (KCMG) in 1872.
+Cowper was made a Companion of the Order of St Michael and St George (CMG) in 1869, and a Knight Commander of the Order of St Michael and St George (KCMG) in 1872.

 The federal Division of Cowper in New South Wales was created in 1900, and named after Sir Charles Cowper.